 Poblano peppers are the key to making any chile relleno dish.
 I think this dish is best when you roast your own peppers, but you can use jarred or canned WHOLE chilies.
 Just don’t buy the diced green chilies, make sure the can says whole.

 Poblano peppers are not spicy, they are considered a mild chili pepper.
 So this is not a spicy dish, it is mild and just has that green chili flavor.
+In a pinch you can use bell peppers, but it will definitely change the flavor of the dish.

 How To Make Chile Relleno Casserole